Skip navigation

 An essential guide for people who have recently received refugee status, humanitarian protection or discretionary leave in Northern Ireland.

-Last updated: 19th December 2024.
 Scroll down for FAQs.
-Translate this page using “select language” function.
+Translate this information using “select language” function at the top right of the page.

 This guide is intended to help you understand the process of transitioning from being an asylum seeker to having leave to remain/permission to stay.
 It is not a substitute for advice, but it explains some basic principles, such as Housing, Social Security, Work, National Insurance Numbers, Family Reunion etc. This Guide has been produced with support from Belfast City Council.